newlight77/bootstraps/bootstrap-nodejs-express.md

 Create a file named .gitignore at the root of the project

-.gitignore file include file or folder must not be published in git repository
+.gitignore file include file or folder wich must not be published in git repository

 Add these line in .gitignore: